Free Volunteer Communication Templates

-In every newsletter, provide links to your website.
+In every newsletter, include links to your website.
 You want to turn readership into engagement with your organization, so give readers the information they need to access your site and learn more.
 Furthermore, you can judge the success of your mailing by the number of click throughs your newsletter generates.
 No links = no engagement data!

 Once you start gathering engagement data, you might also ask, “what is a good open rate for nonprofit newsletter?”
 While it’s important to know standard non-profit industry email engagement rates, it is also important to track your own performance and then take small steps to do better, no matter the number you start with.

-Finally, every newsletter should include a call-to-action.
+Finally, every newsletter should include a call-to-action link or button.
 A “call to action” asks subscribers to do something.
 This may be as simple as “Check out what’s new,” “Share this newsletter with a friend,” or even “Donate now.”
 You should choose a primary call to action for each newsletter.
 Make sure it’s clear and eye-catching; use bright colors and larger header fonts for your most important items.
 If you’re asking for a donation, include a button that links directly to your donation page.
 Completing the action should be made as convenient as possible for your subscriber.

 Brainstorm engaging newsletter articles ideas

 Wondering how to start a nonprofit newsletter?
 Use what you already know!
 Your nonprofit newsletter should include interesting article topics that demonstrate your nonprofit’s expertise; readers will enjoy learning something new with each newsletter.
 Need some inspiration?
-Many successful newsletters include findings and news.
-If you choose to share important news with your readers, make sure it’s timely and relevant.
+Many successful newsletters include relevant findings and news.
+If you choose to share important news with your readers, make sure it’s timely and on-brand.

 Perhaps your organization provides afterschool art classes to children in your community; write about a study demonstrating the benefits of arts programs on childhood development.
 This helps your newsletter become educational and credible, while promoting the work you are doing.
 Set up Google Alerts to keep up to date on news that’s pertinent to you (bonus: you’ll save time on research!).

-Create catchy nonprofit newsletter names
+Create a catchy nonprofit newsletter name

 Similar to creative names for volunteer programs, a witty newsletter title will add a touch of fun and marketability.
 Plus, a title will help you stand out in your readers’ inboxes.
 Check out this article for some noteworthy newsletter-naming strategies.
 We recommend picking something with alliteration, a rhyme, or a good pun (who doesn’t like a pun?).
 Start by brainstorming all of the words you associate with your organization.